AlexeyKopchinskiy/Portfolio-project-5-v2/README.md

 This platform allows authors to manage and monetize content while providing a premium experience for paid subscribers.
 The goal is to provide a clean, SEO-optimized, and secure blogging space with real e-commerce functionality.

+## 🎯 Project Purpose & Rationale

+This web application was developed to support a multi-role content platform that facilitates publishing, reviewing, and engaging with written content.
+It is designed with four distinct user roles — **Readers**, **Authors**, **Reviewers**, and **Administrators** — each with tailored access, responsibilities, and interfaces.

+The rationale behind the project is grounded in real-world user needs and is shaped by the following user stories and personas:

+---

+### 👤 Reader

+**Persona:** Casual or subscribed users who consume published content and engage through comments.

+**Needs:**
+- Discover and read the latest published posts.
+- View and manage their own comment history.
+- Navigate the platform easily across devices.

+**Dashboard Features:**
+- Recent comments panel.
+- Sidebar with latest published posts.
+- Mobile-responsive layout for reading on the go.

+---

+### ✍️ Author

+**Persona:** Content creators who write and submit posts or newsletters.

+**Needs:**
+- Draft and edit posts before submission.
+- Track published content and engagement.
+- View recent feedback or comments on their work.

+**Dashboard Features:**
+- Drafts and published newsletters.
+- Recent authored posts.
+- Comment activity related to their content.

+---

+### 🕵️ Reviewer

+**Persona:** Editorial staff or moderators responsible for content quality control.

+**Needs:**
+- Access to submitted drafts awaiting review.
+- Approve or reject content based on editorial standards.
+- Communicate feedback to authors.

+**Dashboard Features:**
+- Review queue with pending submissions.
+- Tools to approve, reject, or request revisions.
+- History of reviewed content.

+---

+### 🛠️ Administrator

+**Persona:** Platform managers overseeing user activity, content flow, and system health.

+**Needs:**
+- Monitor platform-wide activity.
+- Manage user roles and permissions.
+- Ensure content visibility and operational integrity.

+**Dashboard Features:**
+- Overview of latest published content.
+- Access to all user dashboards and settings.
+- System-level controls and analytics.

+---

+## 🧠 Why This Matters

+By clearly defining and implementing role-based access and dashboards, the application ensures that each user interacts with the platform in a way that aligns with their goals.
+This structure promotes:

+- ✅ **Security**: Users only access what they’re authorized to see.
+- ✅ **Usability**: Dashboards are tailored to each role’s workflow.
+- ✅ **Scalability**: New roles or features can be added without disrupting existing flows.
+- ✅ **Maintainability**: Clean separation of concerns across views and templates.

+The project demonstrates a thoughtful approach to user-centered design, with each feature grounded in a specific user story.
+It’s not just a technical build — it’s a solution to real communication and content management needs.

 ## 👥 User Types & User Stories

 ### Site Owner